-This electrical safety training course is a must for aspiring professionals and those who are new to the electrical industry who wish to gain a deeper understanding of health and safety legislation, guidelines and procedures.
-This includes electricians, PAT testers and electrical engineers.
+This Electrical Safety Course is designed for Electricians, Electrical Engineers, PAT Testers, Line Installers and those who want to gain a deeper understanding of health and safety legislation, guidelines and procedures.

-In this comprehensive course, you will broaden your understanding of electrical hazards, gaining the practical skills and knowledge to evaluate the safety of electrical equipment.
-It covers key topics such as safety laws in the UK, identifying hazards in the workplace, and portable appliance testing.
+In this course, you will broaden your understanding of electricity, how it is measured, the advantages of electricity, electrical generation, electrical hazards and how to evaluate the safety of electrical equipment.
+It covers key topics such as safety laws in the UK, identifying hazards in the workplace and Portable Appliance Testing (PAT).

-By the end of the course, you will have a solid understanding of your legal requirements in the workplace and the essential skills and knowledge to assess safety risks and ensure the safety of others when working with electrical equipment, in compliance with HSE regulations.
+Besides, by the end of the course, you will have a solid understanding of your legal requirements in the workplace and the essential skills and knowledge to maintain electrical standards, assess safety risks and ensure the safety of others when working with electrical equipment in compliance with HSE regulations.

 Who should take the course